 Get the best eyeshadow palette dupes for luxury brands like Natasha Denona, Viseart, Pat McGrath and Charlotte Tilbury.
 Get ready to save big this 2024 without compromising on the formula, quality and colours!

-In this eyeshadow palette dupe article I’ve divided the eyeshadows into their colours.
+I’ve divided the eyeshadows into their colour stories.
 From purples and greens to nudes and pinks, and rainbows and reds, we have you covered!
 I’ve compared the colours as well as the pigmentation and how easy the palettes are to blend.
-I can’t wait to share it with you because this stuff is gold!
-I’ve made some amazing, fascinating discoveries that when I set out to do this article, I didn’t think was possible!

 There are those people that are all about the bright and flashy colours that rainbow palettes have to offer.
 The colours are fun and different and nowadays anything and everything goes!

 A rainbow palette with base shades offers an abundance of eyeshadow looks waiting for you to try.
 And when you are out scouring the internet for “unique eyeshadow looks” or “bold eyeshadow looks”, you’ll likely have an easier time recreating these with a rainbow palette.